Nash0984/JAWN/replit.md

 # Overview

 The Maryland Universal Financial Navigator (JAWN - Joint Access Welfare Network) is an AI-powered platform designed to optimize financial well-being by integrating public benefits eligibility with federal and state tax preparation.
-It acts as a universal financial command center, utilizing Retrieval-Augmented Generation (RAG), Rules as Code, and the Google Gemini API.
+It serves as a universal financial command center, utilizing Retrieval-Augmented Generation (RAG), Rules as Code, and the Google Gemini API.
 The platform offers comprehensive financial optimization through a single conversational interface, supporting six Maryland benefit programs and VITA tax assistance.
 A key innovation is the use of a single household profile for both benefit calculations and tax preparation, combined with AI-driven cross-enrollment intelligence to identify unclaimed benefits.
-The platform is fully operational, including GDPR/HIPAA compliance, production-grade infrastructure, a complete E-Filing Dashboard, and an autonomous Benefits Access Review system.
-The system is deployed as a single unified application at marylandbenefits.gov serving all 24 Maryland LDSS offices with multi-tenant architecture.
+The system is fully operational, including GDPR/HIPAA compliance, production-grade infrastructure, a complete E-Filing Dashboard, and an autonomous Benefits Access Review system, deployed as a single unified application at marylandbenefits.gov for all 24 Maryland LDSS offices with multi-tenant architecture.

 # User Preferences

 Preferred communication style: Simple, everyday language.

-# Recent Updates (October 22, 2025)

-## Performance & Infrastructure Optimization Phase
-- **Smart Scheduler Non-Blocking Initialization**: Refactored to fire-and-forget pattern with promise chaining, eliminating 10-second server startup delays.
-Achieved 97% performance improvement (subsequent requests: 10s → 208ms)
-- **Comprehensive Health Check System**: Enhanced `/api/health` endpoint with multi-service monitoring (database, Redis, Gemini API, object storage, backup, WebSocket, Smart Scheduler).
-Returns detailed telemetry including latencies, connection status, and graceful degradation states
-- **Production-Ready Service Monitoring**: All critical services report health status with proper HTTP status codes (200 = healthy, 503 = unhealthy, 207 = degraded).
-Scheduler reports initialization state, active schedules, and pending checks

-## AI Consolidation & Cost Optimization Phase
-- **Unified AI Orchestrator**: Consolidated aiIntakeAssistant, voiceAssistant, and aiService into single aiOrchestrator.ts with strategy pattern routing, centralized rate limiting, cost tracking, and exponential backoff retry logic
-- **Gemini Context Caching Implemented**: 90% cost reduction on repeated prompts via explicit caching API with full cache management (create, list, update, delete) for policy manuals, form templates, and system instructions.
-Supports minimum 1,024 tokens for Gemini 1.5 Flash with versioned models (gemini-1.5-flash-001)
-- **AI Training Database Created**: Added aiTrainingExamples table with schema, Zod validation, and TypeScript types for few-shot learning system supporting tax/benefits document classification and field extraction
-- **Centralized AI Strategy**: All Gemini API calls now flow through aiOrchestrator for consistent rate limiting, request queueing, cost tracking, and retry handling across entire application

-# Recent Updates (October 21, 2025)

-## Production Finalization Phase (October 21)
-- **Eliminated AI-Coding Antipatterns**: Fixed 17 circular references in schema.ts, created structured logging service to replace console statements
-- **Production Hardening**: Added compression middleware, updated browserslist, created .env.example with full production configuration
-- **Database Completeness**: Added missing tables (crossEnrollmentPredictions, fraudDetectionAlerts, aiUsageLogs) for AI/ML features
-- **Logging Infrastructure**: Created production-ready logger service, started replacement of 721 console statements (partial - critical services done)
-- **Security**: Fixed error handling to prevent stack trace leaks, documented all required environment variables
-- **Contact Information**: Updated placeholder phone numbers to Maryland DHS: 1-800-332-6347

-# Recent Updates (October 20, 2025)

-## AI Enhancement Phase Completed
-- **Fixed Rate Limiting**: Resolved IPv6 validation errors by adding `validate: false` to all rate limiters
-- **AI Document Intelligence Pipeline**: Implemented Gemini Vision API integration for OCR and smart field extraction from documents (W-2s, pay stubs, utility bills, etc.)
-- **Conversational AI Intake Assistant**: Built natural language processing chat interface with multi-language support (English, Spanish, Chinese, Korean) and voice capabilities
-- **Cross-Enrollment Intelligence Engine**: Created ML-based benefit prediction system with confidence scoring and analytics dashboard
-- **Smart RAG System**: Deployed semantic search across policy documents using Gemini embeddings with natural language Q&A
-- **Predictive Analytics**: Added case outcome predictions, processing time estimations, and resource allocation forecasting
-- **Emergency Fast-Track**: Implemented AI identification of urgent cases with automatic expedited processing
-- **Fraud Detection Pipeline**: Built pattern analysis for unusual applications and behavioral anomalies
-- **Smart Workflow Automation**: Deployed AI-driven task prioritization and automatic case routing

-## Critical Fixes Applied
-- API routing now properly handles JSON responses before Vite middleware
-- Tenant context error logging properly serializes error details
-- BAR supervisor dashboard implements actual county-based filtering with database joins
-- Gemini API integration uses correct GoogleGenAI API format throughout

 # System Architecture